rycolab/website/content/classes/aflt-s26/main.md

 Lectures and exercise sessions will be recorded---link to the Zoom recordings will be posted on the course [Moodle page](https://moodle-app2.let.ethz.ch/course/view.php?id=27828).

 We will also publish our class notes.
+The following syllabus is **tentative**.

 ### Syllabus